kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 ### no.9 Webpack - allows to split up our js into multiple files

-1. Install webpack on our computer: npm install webpack -g (globally)
+1. Install webpack npm install webpack -g (globally)
 2. Add webpack.config.js file into root of our folder

 note - when we require a file, the code from that file is immediately executed.